uber/kraken/README.md

 On top of that, Kraken is HA, it won't be affected by individual machine failures.
 Dragonfly doesn't seem to be HA.

-## LAD from facebook
+## LAD from Facebook

-LAD is used for P2P configuration deployment at facebook.
-It constructs a distribution tree based on network topology in Facebook's datacenter.
+LAD is used for P2P configuration deployment at Facebook.
+It constructs a distribution tree based on network topology in Facebook's datacenters.
 Uber's datacenters have very low network oversubscription ratio, so there is no need to consider network topology, a global upload/download speed limit would suffice.

 Besides, in a tree topology, the download speed of a child node would be a fraction of its parent's upload speed.
 In Kraken's network, all nodes can download at max speed, no single node would become the bottleneck.